Winning filly: Swiss Skydiver beats Authentic in Preakness

 The Preakness was run with only owners, trainers and essential personnel in attendance, a far cry from the usual mid-May party with patrons in fancy hats and suits in some areas of the track and revelers in shorts and T-shirts in the infield.

 Even after canceling the annual infield concert and festivities, the Maryland Jockey Club and Stronach Group that owns Pimlico hoped back in the spring that moving the race to the fall would allow for the possibility of having fans.
-Instead, all three Triple Crown races — run out of order for the first time since the 1930s — went on without them.
+Instead, all three Triple Crown races went on without them.

-There was also no Triple Crown sweep for the 40th time in the past 42 years, when Authentic beat Belmont winner Tiz the Law in the Derby.
-Trainer Bob Baffert wheeled Authentic back for the Preakness, but a rematch will have to wait for the Breeders’ Cup Classic Nov.
-7 after Barclay Tagg gave Tiz the Law a rest to point him to that $6 million race.
+Swiss Skydiver made it so each Triple Crown race in 2020 had a different winner.
+McPeek said he likely wouldn't have entered her in the Preakness had Belmont winner Tiz the Law run, but trainer Barclay Tagg gave him a rest to point him to the Breeders’ Cup Classic on Nov.
+7.

+Swiss Skydiver is a candidate to challenge them in the Breeders' Cup Classic or could face older fillies and mares in the Distaff.
+McPeek is leaning toward the Distaff but will give it some time to make that decision and enjoy the big victory his horse gave him in the Preakness.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports